Jean Orry

 Jean Orry (4 September 1652 - 29 September 1719) was a French economist.

 Life

 Early career

 Jean Orry was born in Paris on 4 September 1652 to Charles Orry, a merchant, and Madelaine le Cosquyno.

 Orry studied law and entered Royal service as a lawyer, becoming a munitioneer for the army of Italy between 1690 and 1698, where he was able to demonstrate his skill at planning and organisation.
-In 1701, at the start of the Spanish War of Succession, Orry purchased his nobility and became an adviser to Louis XIV of France.
+In 1701, at the start of the War of the Spanish Succession, Orry purchased his nobility and became an adviser to Louis XIV.

 Work in Spain

 Orry was sent to Spain by King Louis in 1701.
 There, Orry joined the self-styled Princesse des Ursins as the de facto rulers of Spain.
 Towards the end of his term there, by a royal decree composed by Orry on 23 December 1713, traditional local governments (the Cortes) were centralized by the creation of twenty-one provinces.
 These Consejos Territoriales were superseded by an intendant directly responsible to Orry.
 Some of the local councils, such as the Council of Castile retained influence through less direct channels.